openwrt/openwrt/README.md

 Overview
 ========

-This repo is maintained by GL.iNet team, which is used to release stuck firmware.
+This repo is maintained by GL.iNet team, which is used to release stock firmware.

 Feature
 =======

 - Support latest device of GL.iNet
 - Support kernel driver which isn't support by kernel-tree
-- Keep updating with stuck firmware
+- Keep updating with stock firmware

 Prerequisites
 =============